pachook/room-occupancy-manager/README.md

         Guests willing to pay less than EUR 100 are allocated to Economy rooms.
         If Economy rooms are full, these guests are then considered for Premium rooms.

-### Code Structure

-- Guest.java: Represents a guest and their willingness to pay.
-- BookingResult.java: Represents the result of the room allocation process.
-- RoomOccupancyManager.java: Contains the main logic for room allocation, including sorting, binary search, and allocation.
-- RoomOccupancyController.java: Exposes a REST API to input room availability and get the booking results.

 ### Project Structure

 - src/main/java: Contains the main application code.